 6) How can I register for the Legal Interpreter Training course?

-After you register online and pay a $50 registration fee a language coach will contact you to schedule a 15-min Language Assessment Test with you on the phone.
+After you register online and pay a $50 registration fee, a language coach will contact you by email or by phone to schedule a 15-min phone Language Assessment Test with you.
 All the tests are usually scheduled 2 weeks before the course starts.

 2001 Beacon Street, Suite 105